-- Noodle Incident: During the day Homer met Larry, Bart broke his arm, Lisa found a diamond, and Maggie won a cute baby contest.
+- Noodle Incident: During the day Homer met Larry, Bart found a diamond, Lisa broke her arm, and Maggie won a cute baby contest.
 None of this is expanded upon.

 - Screw This, I'm Outta Here!: During a boring lecture from Ned about cider, Homer's brain decides to leave.
 Seconds later, Homer collapses in a heap.

 - Something We Forgot: At the very end of the episode Larry remembers he has a wife and kids, and that the last time he saw them he said he was going out for coffee, a week ago.